-While the cake itself may be relatively simple, there are many ways you can serve it up for maximum effect.
-Here are some serving suggestions on how to make your Oreo mousse cake look even better than it tastes:
+While the cake itself may be relatively simple, you can serve it up in many ways for maximum effect.
+Here are some serving suggestions on how to make your cake look even better than it tastes:

 First off, consider adding a drizzle of your favorite chocolate sauce or jam onto the top of the finished product.
 Not only will this look amazing when presented at the dinner table, but it will also bring out all the sweet flavors in your dessert.

 Or, try layering some fresh fruit such as strawberries or blueberries between each layer of mousse for added texture and flavor.
 You can even dress up the cake with Oreo cake pops on top!

 Cover the cake with plastic wrap or foil and place it in the refrigerator for up to four days.
 This will help keep the cake fresh and prevent drying out.

 If you plan on storing your cake for longer than four days, transfer it to an airtight container and freeze it for up to three months.

 Cookies and cream mousse is usually made with whipped cream, cookie crumbs and cream cheese.
 But you can make a simpler recipe using frozen whipped topping.